-The Managing Partner has overall accountability and responsibility for subject access requests.
-The Accountable Officer has delegated SAR operational responsibilities to the Practice manager
+The The managing doctor has overall accountability and responsibility for subject access requests.
+The Accountable Officer has delegated SAR operational responsibilities to the Practice Manager

 4.2 Data Protection Officer

 The Data Protection Officer (DPO) has day-to-day responsibilities for providing advice and guidance on of all aspects relating to data protection matters.
 The responsibilities of the DPO include: